DavidShergold/capstone-shopping-quest/README.md

 5. **Add Objectives**: Create shopping list items for each shop with quantities and notes
 6. **Edit Objectives**: Modify item details, quantities, or notes using the ✏️ edit button ✨ NEW
 7. **Complete Quests**: Check off items as you shop to earn XP with real-time notifications
-8. **Level Up**: Watch your progress bars fill and advance through levels with celebration animations
+8. **Level Up**: Watch your progress bars fill and advance through unlimited levels with celebration animations
+9. **Compete**: Check the 🏆 Leaderboard to see your ranking among all adventurers ✨ NEW
-9. **Smart Management**: Use filtering tools and CRUD operations to stay organized ✨ NEW
+10. **Smart Management**: Use filtering tools and CRUD operations to stay organized ✨ NEW

 ### 🛠️ CRUD Operations Guide